 When taking phone inquiries to ensure you have a subsequent method set up.
 Put data gathered on the call into your CRM to help with any follow-up.

-Try not to hang up without a positive result
+- Try to hang up on a positive note

 Try not to give the customer a chance to end the call feeling disappointed because you were not able to offer a suitable solution.
 When ending a phone call, do not hang up the phone without a positive note such as “Thank you for calling,” or “Have a Good Day.”